 There are many things we can do in our yard to reduce the use of chemical pesticides, while continuing to maintain a beautiful lawn or garden.

 Environmental Sustainability workshops have been designed to help reduce pesticide use and encourage the transition to more sustainable practices.
 Offered from March to November, these workshops are taught by skilled practitioners, sharing their best tips and experiences with participants.
-Please check this page or consult the Parks, Recreation and Culture Guide regularly for currently offered workshops.
+Please check our online program registration system for currently offered workshops.

 Lawn Care Tips

 Keep your lawn healthy and thick with proper lawn care practices, such as:

 - Increase mowing height to 8-10 cm (3-4 in).
 Longer grass blades mean a longer root system that is more resilient to pest and drought.

 - Fertilize regularly by top dressing twice a year with compost or by using organic, slow-release fertilizers.

 - Leave grass clippings on the lawn, rather than bagging and disposing of them (grass recycling).
 This naturally fertilizes your lawn with nutrients after each mow.

 - Water your lawn deeply: 2 to 3 cm (½ to 1 inch) once a week to promote a lush lawn with deep roots that better resist insect damage and drought.

 - Overseed your lawn annually with a grass seed mix will contribute to maintain a dense, healthy, and weed-free lawn.